 This is it.
 My final Mattabesett Trail section.
-This 80 year old 50+ mile horshoe trail around Middletown (of all places) wowed me each time out.
+This 80 year old 50+ mile horseshoe trail around Middletown wowed me each time out.
 The fact that this trail is in such close proximity to parking areas (not to mention major highway crossings) and has a few loop options along the way really makes it a very accessible trail.
-There are many spots where one can simply park, throw on some shoes, walk 20 minutes, and stare out upon a remote (feeling) lookout across central Connecticut.
+There are many spots where one can simply park, throw on some shoes, walk 20 minutes, and stare out upon a remote (seeming) lookout across central Connecticut.
 I loved it.

 For my part, I used some creativity and double-backing to complete the trail solo in nine separate hikes.
-This was especially this case for this, the last section as I had no car spot and hitch-hiking from a dead-end power plant isn’t recommended.
-I hiked the 4.7 miles using a loop with the Reservoir Loop Trail (You can read about the Middletown loop trails here) with a healthy double-back “tail” section, got in my car, drove to the terminus of the trail, and did an out-and-back few miles to complete the hike – and trail.
+This was especially true for this, my final section, as I had no car spot and hitch-hiking from a dead-end road at a power plant isn’t recommended.
+I hiked the 4.7 miles creating a loop with the Reservoir Loop Trail and a healthy double-back “tail” section, got in my car, drove to the terminus of the trail, and did the out-and-back few miles to complete the hike – and trail.
 Sure it’s confusing, but so is life.